snowplow/snowplowanalytics.com/_posts/2017-05-24-dataflow-runner-0.3.0-released.md

 WARN[0000] Locked already held
 {% endhighlight %}

-Note that the lock is only characterized by its name.
-As a result, we can setup locks across job names and/or cluster IDs.
+You can set the lock name as appropriate to setup locks across different playbooks, job names and/or cluster IDs.

 In a local context, the lock will be materialized by a file at the specified path.